Can a Therapist Help Me with Stress?

 - Immune disorders

-Because stress affects the body so much, it’s important to learn how to cope with stressors in your daily life.
+Because stress affects the body in a myriad of ways, it’s important to learn how to cope with stressors in your daily life and seek out help when stress is affecting your routines and relationships.

 Stress Reduction Techniques

 The best thing you can do to relieve stress is to remove triggers from your life.
 However, this is not always possible.
 Stressors are part of modern life that you cannot avoid entirely.
-As such, everyone should learn healthy coping skills for stress management.
+As such, everyone should learn healthy coping skills for stress management through individual therapy or telehealth with their provider.
 Some of the best stress-busters include:

 Getting regular exercise can help you cope with stress when it happens and prevent stress reactions to triggers.
 Getting in a good sweat lowers stress hormones, including cortisol, which decreases the risk of some of the stress of the disease can cause.
 Exercise also can help you feel more confident and improve your sleeping patterns, both of which reduce stress.